 Again, the woman needs to be made aware that pregnancy remains will be in an individual container and may be cremated with other remains (communal cremation) rather than in a separate service.
 It is important to note that the woman may wish to privately arrange an individual cremation, although there may be a cost for this.
-Since 2015, a private fetal cremation service has been available which advertises a tiny cremator with a patented process that retains ashes from even very early gestations.
-The fee charged includes collecting pregnancy remains from parents and returning the ashes in the chosen container.
-Further information is available from: www.specialcarecremations.co.uk
+The government scheme (Children's Funeral Fund (CFF)) means that most funeral providers do not charge for basic funerals for children, babies, stillbirths and also pregnancy remains/tissue.
+More information is available at: gov.uk/child-funeral-costs

 When discussing the option of cremation, women should also be made aware that there is a risk that ashes may not be recovered, depending on the gestation of the pregnancy loss.
 Any ashes that are recovered from communal cremations are usually scattered or buried.
-Sands has produced a helpful position statement containing best practice recommendations in relation to providing parents' choice and accurate information about their baby's ashes, which is available for download at www.uk-sands.org
+Sands has produced a helpful position statement containing best practice recommendations in relation to providing parents' choice and accurate information about their baby's ashes, which is available for download at uk-sands.org